 As if sweets are not enough, adding to the charm of the cloistered convents is the way the delightful treats are purchased.
 Sisters are not allowed to have direct contact with the public.
 So we ring the bell to alert the Sisters.
 And the exchange is made via a revolving wooden door.
 Anyway you can hear The Sisters, not seen, nor touched them.
 And they are also known for the relic of the hand of St. Teresa of Avila.
 They brought it to Ronda in the early twentieth century from Portugal.
-You can find all these beautiful details in our bespoke itineraries in Malaga, Andalucia.

 In the interior of the Province of Malaga there are many farms with diverse trees.
 Figs, cherries, peaches, apricots, and gardens with tomatoes, peppers, garlic and cucumbers.
 These are essential ingredients for Gazpacho.
 The Andaluces made and consumed Gazpacho daily.
 And they drunk in small glasses.
 The most important for processing is the quality of the tomatoes.
 Five juicy tomatoes, green pepper, cucumber, olive oil, salt, a piece of stale bread, and a dash of vinegar and water.
 All well crushed, then cooled in the refrigerator and finally, served chilled.